Fill your College Details

 Union (∪)

-The union operation combines the results of two relations, eliminating duplicates.
-It requires both relations to have the same number of attributes with matching domains.
+The union operation takes the rows producing a relation without duplicates.
+Both relations must have the same number of attributes in the same domains.

 Syntax